yurenchen000/terminator-trzsz-plugin/README.md

 # Terminator Trzsz Plugin

+## about trzsz
 https://github.com/trzsz/trzsz-go
 with awesome [trzsz-go](https://trzsz.github.io/go), you can got `lrzsz` and `trzsz` support for [terminator](https://github.com/gnome-terminator/terminator)

-just run `trzsz -d bash`, then it will Take over your zmodem file transmit from stdio.
+Just run `trzsz -d bash`, then it will Take over your zmodem file transmit from stdio.
 you can use traditional `rz` `sz` cmd now (Or the more modern `trz` `tsz` cmd with Progress Bar)

+And you can set it as terminator default shell:
+Terminator Preferences > Profile > Command > Custom Command: `trzsz --dragfile bash`

+## dragfile support
 BUT,
 terminator lack of dragfile support, so this plugin come..
 **It only add dragfile support for `trzsz --dragfile bash`**